Alpharetta Car Accident Attorney

 It is never a bad idea to be examined by emergency room physicians following an accident.
 This is especially true if your vehicle sustained significant damage.
 When you go to the emergency room following a car accident, be sure to provide a copy of your health insurance.
 If you do not provide your health insurance the hospital may file a hospital lien.

-Interacting with doctors or nurses at the hospital
+Tips for interacting with doctors or nurses at the hospital

 - Limit your conversation to injuries related to the car accident.